kienkid/THM/Simple CTF/README.md

-Here store the write up for simple CTF boxes on THM Read the WriteUp.txt file to see the tutorial, other files is supporting wordlist and script that i use to solve the box
+Here lies the write up for simple CTF boxes on THM

+Read the WriteUp.txt file to see the tutorial, other files is supporting wordlist and script that i use to solve the box

 Nmap: scaning result is in Scanning_port file